(for children age 4 by September 1)

 4 & 5 Day Program Application Form

-As part of the daily routine, children choose their own “work” during Independent Choice Time, which comprises the majority of their school day.
-There is much to do at Berrybrook and a variety of choices are provided such as Legos, puzzles, block building, manipulatives, dramatic play, paints, playdough, etc. A classroom library includes selections relating to the current curriculum as well as a listening center.
+As in the 2 and 3 Day classes, the daily routine continues to include many chances to explore during independent choice time.
+However, these activities are adjusted to meet the needs of four and five year old children as they continue to become more independent and curious in their learning.
+Children choose their own “work” during Independent Choice Time, which comprises the majority of their school day.
+There is much to do at Berrybrook and a variety of choices are provided such as Legos, puzzles, block building, manipulatives, dramatic play, paints, playdough, etc. A classroom library includes selections relating to current curriculum as well as a listening center.
+Children continue to mature in their problem solving skills with others as discoveries are made within small groups and one-on-one friendships.
 Children practice skills such as writing, tracing, cutting, gluing, counting, and painting as they complete at least one project each day.
+Projects are more challenging in the 4 and 5 Day classes, and some take place over a period of days so that each step extends the learning that took place the previous day.

 Children gather as a group again before going outside, to listen to a book that further extends our learning about a topic or tradition, provides humor, or inspires our curiosity and sense of discovery.
-Children play outside every day, whether permitting.
+Children play outside every day that it is not raining or freezing.
 At the end of our day, children gather with their class as parents arrive.
+Parents and others authorized to pick up children are asked to come to the classroom to sign out and collect belongings.